-We value the importance of high-impact, hands-on education and want to help graduate students achieve their goals through assistantships, fellowships, grants and financial aid.
-Because of generous support from our alumni, friends and industry partners, we are able to offer qualified students options to support their education.
+We value the importance of high-impact, hands-on education and want to help graduate students achieve their goals through assistantships, fellowships, grants, and financial aid.
+We can offer qualified students options to support their education because of generous support from our alumni, friends, and industry partners.

 Sample Assistantship Package